edgeryders/edgesense/README.md

 ## Edgesense

-The current incarnation of the edgesense SNA tool is made up of two components:
+The current incarnation of the edgesense SNA tool is made up of:

 - a python script used to build the network from the source json files and to compute all the metrics.
 This script is contained in the python directory (it is build_network.py)
 - a single-page HTML5/javascript application that reads the json produced by the python script and builds a dashboard with the visualization of the network and the metrics
+- a drupal module for easy installation of the dashboard

 ### Data processing

 See the python library [README](python/README.md)

+### Drupal module

+See the python library [README](php/drupal/README.md)

 ### Configuring the dashboard